 News flash: productivity is not an illusive dream.
 But it can be an ongoing skill to learn and finesse — and even after finding the magic productivity formula, you might still need to shift your strategies over time as your tasks and endeavors evolve.

-Some of tips you'll hear for leading a productive life are quite obvious: adequate sleep, eating well, getting ample exercise — these factors all affect our overall wellbeing and mental capacity throughout the day.
+Some of the tips you'll hear for leading a productive life are quite obvious: adequate sleep, eating well, getting ample exercise — these factors all affect our overall wellbeing and mental capacity throughout the day.
 Some of the factors that have had a huge impact for my productivity, however, are lesser known.
 Here are my three favorite tips for creating a productive space you can create at home or the workplace, for literally $0.

 1. Rotate Your Desk